 Annex – Definition of terms

+Accuracy - The degree of conformity of a measured or calculated value to its definition, related to the offset from an ideal value.
+[3]

 Clock - a device that generates periodic, accurately spaced signals for timekeeping applications.
 A clock consists of at least three parts: an oscillator, a device that counts the oscillations and converts them to units of time interval (such as seconds, minutes, hours, and days), and a means of displaying or recording the results.
+Spacecraft clocks are subject to inaccuracies due to oscillator imperfections, clock rate, thermal conditions, proton flux, power flux, relativistic effects.
 [3]

+Clock-Ensemble - A clock-ensemble is a group of two or more, possibly dissimilar, clocks whose time scales are algorithmically combined to produce a stable and robust time and frequency reference system.

 Coordinated Universal Time (UTC) - The international atomic time scale that serves as the basis for timekeeping for most of the world.
 UTC is a 24-hour timekeeping system.
 The hours, minutes, and seconds expressed by UTC represent the time-of-day at the Earth's prime meridian (0° longitude) located near Greenwich, England.
 [3]

 Global Navigation Satellite Systems (GNSS) - A satellite system that can be used to locate a user’s receiver anywhere in the world.
-The Global Positioning System (GPS) was the first global navigation satellite system (GNSS), but has been followed by the three other systems, BeiDou, Balileo, and GLONASS.
+The Global Positioning System (GPS) was the first global navigation satellite system (GNSS), but has been followed by the three other systems, BeiDou, Galileo, and GLONASS.
 [3]

+Gravitational Time Delay – The physical effect that increases transit time and imparts a Doppler Shift to a signal passing near a massive object; e.g., when radar and radio beams pass closer to the Sun.
+Activities such as cross-solar system time synchronizations or distance determinations using ranging data must correct for this effect.
+[4]

 International Atomic Time (TAI) - A time scale maintained internally by the BIPM, but seldom used by the general public.
 TAI realizes the SI second as closely as possible, and runs at the same frequency as Coordinated Universal Time (UTC).
 However, TAI differs from UTC by an integral number of seconds.
 This difference is related to leap seconds, and increases whenever a leap second occurs.
 [3]

+Mission domain - The spatial domain in which a mission operates.
+In this context, the domain defines the available time distribution and dissemination infrastructure.
+Missions may transit multiple domains during launch, orbital transfer, orbital insertion, and landing.
+[4]

+Navigation - The ability to determine current and desired position—relative or absolute—and apply corrections to course, orientation, and speed to attain a desired position.
+[4]